What Is Degenerative Disc Disease? Comprehensive Answers from Advanced Orthopaedics & Sports Medicine of Houston, TX

 Minor disc degeneration may not require immediate treatment.
 If nerve compression develops, however, there may be several options to help relieve the resulting symptoms.
 Anti-inflammatory medications, pain relievers, spinal injections, physical therapy, and chiropractic adjustments all have the potential to help.
 In more severe cases, surgery can also become an option.
 A surgeon can remove some of the degenerated disc material from the spinal canal, potentially providing relief in the event that conservative therapies do not.

 At Advanced Orthopaedics & Sports Medicine of Houston, we offer a full spectrum of degenerative disc disease treatments.
-Patients can consult with our neck and back pain specialists, as well as our physical therapists and our in-house chiropractor, to discuss the options for their unique needs.
+Patients can consult with our neck and back pain specialists to discuss the options for their unique needs.
 Offering comprehensive, customized treatment plans, we are able to help our patients find the relief they need to get back to their active lives.

 To schedule an appointment with one of our degenerative disc disease specialists, contact Advanced Orthopaedics & Sports Medicine of Houston, Texas, today.
 We have several full-service locations throughout the area and invite you to visit whichever location is most convenient for you.